 Have modern evangelical scholars ignored these discrepancies in order to keep us ignorant, as Professor Ehrman implies, and who now just give us a merely devotional understanding of scripture?
 Aren’t they better than that?
 Aren’t we better than that?
 Has Professor Ehrman arrived on the church scene as the White Knight to the rescue, opening our blind evangelical eyes to the fact that the bible is a hoax, nothing better than a document written by men, and exposing Christianity as a myth?
 Rather, hasn’t the Church already exposed these liberal doctrines as hoaxes themselves, and moved on?
 If contemporary evangelical theologians and scholars are aware of the discrepancies in the bible that Professor Ehrman is “exposing” and yet remain evangelical, having the same information before them as Professor Ehrman has, arriving at different conclusions to him, then obviously, the issue has more to it than he would have us believe, and we ought not accept everything he says at face value.
 He is wrong in his criticisms and can be shown to be wrong.

-“Whoso causeth the righteous to go astray in an evil way shall fall himself into his own pit: but the upright shall have good things in possession” (Prov 28:10).
+“Whoso causeth the righteous to go astray in an evil way, he shall fall himself into his own pit: but the upright shall inherit good things in possession” (Prov 28:10).

 “Jesus, Interrupted: Revealing the Hidden Contradictions in the Bible (and Why We Don’t Know About Them)” by Bart D. Ehrman, 2010, HarperCollins Publishers